 DE

-Die Arbeiten von Lennart Foppe (geboren 1991 in Lingen, lebt in Köln) bewegen sich zwischen Malerei und Installation.
-Das ästhetische Vokabular von Foppe, der Illustration und Fine Arts an der Münster School of Design studiert hat, beinhaltet raumübergreifende Installationen aus alltäglichen Materialien und Objekten.
+Die Arbeiten von Lennart Foppe (geboren 1991 in Lingen, lebt in Köln) bewegen sich im Spannungsfeld von Malerei und Installation.
+Ausgehend von einem Studium der Illustration und Fine Arts an der Münster School of Design entwickelt Foppe ein ästhetisches Vokabular, das sich aus raumgreifenden Installationen, alltäglichen Materialien und gefundenen Objekten zusammensetzt.
+Seine Arbeiten erzeugen den Eindruck autonom agierender Apparaturen und erinnern zugleich an organische oder biologische Strukturen, die scheinbar eigenen Gesetzmäßigkeiten folgen.

 EN